fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 <summary>628-629 Sending letters, Khaybar</summary>

-Around the end of the 6 AH and the beginning of the 7 AH (628 CE), Muhammad ﷺ   sent letters to various heads of state asking them to accept Islam and to worship only one God.[135]
+Around the end of the 6 AH and the beginning of the 7 AH (628 CE), Muhammad ﷺ   sent letters to various heads of state asking them to accept Islam and to worship only one God.
 Notable among them were Heraclius, the emperor of Byzantium; Khosrau II, the emperor of Persia; the Negus of Ethiopia; Muqawqis, the ruler of Egypt; Harith Gassani, the governor of Syria; and Munzir ibn Sawa, the ruler of Bahrain.
 In the 6 AH, Khalid ibn al-Walid accepted Islam who later was to play a decisive role in the expansion of Islamic empire.
 In the 7 AH, the Jewish leaders of Khaybar – a place some 200 miles from Medina – started instigating the Jewish and Ghatafan tribes against Medina.
 When negotiation failed, Muhammad ordered the blockade of the Khaybar forts, and its inhabitants surrendered after some days.
 The lands of Khaybar came under Muslim control.
 Muhammad however granted the Jewish request to retain the lands under their control.
 In 629 CE (7 AH), in accordance with the terms of the Hudaybiyyah treaty, Muhammad and the Muslims performed their lesser pilgrimage (Umrah) to Mecca and left the city after three days.
 </details>

 <details>